On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Model Sketch

 \subsection{Linearizability of register implementations}

-Unless we explicitly state otherwise, all the register implementations that we consider are \emph{linearizable}~\cite{linearizability}.
-Intuitively, linearizability requires that every operation on an implemented object appears as if it took effect instantaneously at some point (the ``linearization point'') in its execution interval.
-As noted by~\cite{CohenKeidar2021,Mostefaoui2016}, however, the precise definition of linearizability depends on whether processes can only crash, or they can also fail in a ``Byzantine way''.
-We now explain this for \emph{register} implementations.
+Roughly speaking, linearizability requires that every operation on an implemented object appears as if it took effect instantaneously at some point (the ``linearization point'') in its execution interval~\cite{linearizability}.\footnote{Linearizable (implementations of) registers, however, are \emph{not} equivalent to atomic registers.
+In fact, Golab, Higham and Woelfel have shown that with a strong adversary, some randomized algorithms that ``work correctly'' under the assumption that processes use atomic registers, do not work if they use linearizable register implementations instead of atomic registers~\cite{sl11}.} As noted by~\cite{CohenKeidar2021,Mostefaoui2016}, however, the precise definition of linearizability depends on whether we assume that processes can only crash (as it was assumed in~\cite{linearizability}), or they can also fail in a ``Byzantine way''.
+We now explain this for the special case of \emph{register} implementations.

-\textbf{In systems with only crash failures.} It is well-known that a \emph{single-writer multi-reader} register implementation is linearizable if and only if it satisfies two simple properties: intuitively, (1) every read operation reads the value written by a concurrent or immediately preceding write, and (2) there are no ``new-old'' inversions in the values read.
+\textbf{In systems with only crash failures.} It is well-known that a \emph{single-writer multi-reader} register implementation is linearizable if and only if it satisfies two simple properties: intuitively, (1) every read operation reads the value written by a concurrent or immediately preceding write operation, and (2) there are no ``new-old'' inversions in the values read.
 To define these properties precisely, we first define what it means for two operations to be concurrent or for one to precede the other.

 \begin{definition} Let $o$ and $o'$ be any two operations. \begin{compactitem} \item $o$ \emph{precedes} $o'$ if the response of $o$ occurs before \mbox{the invocation of $o'$.}

 \item $o$ \emph{is concurrent with} $o'$ if neither precedes the other. \end{compactitem} \end{definition}